'I Don't Believe This Is Happening': 911 Call Reveals Chaos After Delta Fuel Dump

 The airline also partnered with a local health care operator to offer screenings for a week following the fuel dump.

-"We were up and running the next day," with the help of Delta cleaning crews, Peter Hastings, an operations administrator for the district told NPR.
+"We were up and running the next day," with the help of Delta cleaning crews, Peter Hastings, an operations administrator for the district, told NPR.

-Though only a handful of campuses were under the plane's flight path, Hastings said, "All 25 schools [in the region] were pressure washed."
+Though only a handful of campuses were under the plane's flight path, Hastings said, "All 25 schools [in the region] were pressure-washed."

 That included "the playground equipment, lunch area, tables and chairs. ...
 Everything was washed down."